Seed Program for Interdisciplinary Research

 - Justification.
 Explain why a SPIRe Grant is required to foster the proposed collaboration and how the award will increase the likelihood of securing external funding.

 - Participating Personnel.
 List participating faculty members, providing a clear explanation of each member’s role in the collaboration.
 Also list any named graduate students, postdoctoral fellows, and/or research scientists.
 If the proposal involves unfunded contributions from outside UT Dallas, describe the source(s) of support for those contributions.

-- Does not count against the proposal’s page limit.
+- Bibliography does not count against the proposal’s page limit.

 - External Funding Opportunities.
 Limited to one page, summarize the external funding opportunities for which the SPIRe Grant will enable the pursuit of external funding.
 Include a timeline with milestones for development of one or more external proposals, names of potential sponsoring agencies and solicitations and relevant deadlines for those agencies.

 - Budget.
 Limited to one page, provide a table with each expenditure category and line item descriptions.

 - Budget Justification.
 Limited to three pages, provide a justification for the expenditures relative to personnel, materials, supplies, equipment, travel, etc.